 5. Bathroom and Kitchen Walls and Subflooring

-The two areas of the home that are the most prone to moisture is the kitchen and the bathroom.
-It is inevitable that you will spill something on the kitchen floor or have water splash on the wall.
-In the bathroom you have a shower, and a tub, or toilet can overflow.
+The two areas of the home that are the most prone to moisture in the kitchen and the bathroom.
+It is inevitable that you will spill something on the kitchen floor or have a water splash on the wall.
+In the bathroom, you have a shower, and a tub or toilet can overflow.
 Using marine plywood will prevent your floor from rotting and deforming.